buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/README.md

 The schema _IfcMaterialResource_ contains the types and entities that are used to define materials (substances, of which products are made of).
 Materials are defined generically.

-> NOTE&nbsp; The references to the usage of materials is made from the relevant elements through the objectified relationship _IfcRelAssociatesMaterial_.
+> NOTE  The references to the usage of materials is made from the relevant elements through the objectified relationship _IfcRelAssociatesMaterial_.

 Material definitions are distinguished by how they apply to elements or element types and by their components (layers, profiles, parts).